2023-24 LexPreLaw application cycle is open.

 A link to the Final Application will be delivered to applicants via email upon a determination of preliminary eligibility.

-In the Final Application, applicants must upload an academic transcript and LSAT score report demonstrating their highest LSAT score and score percentile.
+In the Final Application, applicants must upload an academic transcript (to affirm receipt of a bachelor’s degree by August 2025) and full LSAT score report demonstrating their highest LSAT score and score percentile.
 Upon submission of the Final Application, each recommender listed in the applicant's Preliminary Application will be emailed a link to the Recommender Assessment form.

 For the Final Application, the following is needed:

-- A clear electronic copy of the applicant’s college/university transcript (from the college/university where the applicant obtained/will obtain a bachelor’s degree) to be uploaded to the application; and
+• A clear electronic official or unofficial copy of the applicant’s college/university transcript (from the college/university where the applicant obtained/will obtain a bachelor’s degree) to be uploaded to the application; and

-- A clear electronic copy of the applicant’s LSAT score report to be uploaded to the application
+• A clear electronic copy of the applicant’s full LSAT score report to be uploaded to the application

 An applicant will be considered for selection once their Final Application and at least two Recommender Assessment forms are submitted on their behalf.